 Retinoids are the gold standard for treating acne and signs of aging, thanks to their ability to speed up cell turnover.
 However, they are famous for causing an adjustment period known as “retinization,” which often involves redness, peeling, and irritation.
 Hyaluronic acid can be a game-changer for making retinoids more tolerable.
 Applying a hyaluronic acid serum after your retinoid can soothe the skin, replenish lost moisture, and minimize irritation.
 This simple step makes it much easier to stay consistent with your retinoid treatment, allowing you to get all the benefits with far less of the discomfort.

-Pairing It with Benzoyl Peroxide
+Can You Use It with Benzoyl Peroxide?

 Benzoyl peroxide is a potent ingredient that kills acne-causing bacteria deep within the pores.
 It’s incredibly effective, but it’s also known for being one of the most drying acne treatments available.
 If you’ve ever used it, you’re likely familiar with the flakiness and tightness it can cause.
 Pairing it with hyaluronic acid is a smart move.
 Using an HA serum or moisturizer after applying benzoyl peroxide helps restore the skin’s moisture levels and prevents it from becoming overly dry or irritated.
 This allows you to keep fighting bacteria without stripping your skin and damaging your protective barrier.